Conveuropean logo

 Copenhagen Denmark

 We just arrived from a city break in Copenhagen.
 It was a really nice city and one of the highlights was definitively the amusement park of Tivoli Gardens.
-This is one of the oldest park of its kind in the world, since it opened on August 15, 1843.
+This is one of the oldest parks of its kind in the world, since it opened on August 15, 1843.
 We were reading that once Walt Disney visited this park and got so impressed that he decided he was going to build something similar.
 The park is very interesting because it feels old but really well kept.
-I definitively would recommend it if you get the chance to visit this scandinavian city.
+I would definitely recommend it if you get the chance to visit this Scandinavian city.

 Walking on the edge of the Creux du Van

-Today it was a sunny day in Switzerland so we used our brand new mobility card to get a Smart and we headed to Neuchatel to visit a friend of K. When we arrived there he proposed us to visit a really cool place on the top of the mountain, so we went there.
-I had no idea what was exactly about so when we finally arrived after circling a lot of small roads we got to a place that at first sight doesn't look too impressive: You just see some cows with their bells ringing, surrounded by some rocky fence, but once you cross the field and pass the rocks you get welcomed by a breath taking view: The Creux du Van, a natural rocky cirque that looks like a cliff in the sea.
-You can walk in the edge of the cliff and in some parts is scary: the abyss is just 2 steps from the road, but anyway totally recommended!
+Today it was a sunny day in Switzerland, so we used our brand new mobility card to get a Smart and headed to Neuchatel to visit a friend of K. When we arrived there, he proposed that we visit a really cool place on the top of the mountain, so we went.
+I had no idea what it was about, so when we finally arrived after circling a lot of small roads, we got to a place that at first sight doesn't look too impressive: You just see some cows with their bells ringing, surrounded by some rocky fence, but once you cross the field and pass the rocks, you are welcomed by a breathtaking view: The Creux du Van, a natural rocky cirque that looks like a cliff in the sea.
+You can walk along the edge of the cliff, and in some parts it is scary: the abyss is just 2 steps from the road, but it is totally recommended anyway!
 Very interesting place.

 Hafengeburtstag Hamburg